scaffeinate/100-days-of-code/log.md

 1. Question 2.5 Followup: SumListsFoward Iterative Approach completed.
 Used a stack to push and pop the digits and carry over. **Time: 1 Hour**
 2. Question 2.5 Followup: SumListsFoward Recursive Approach.
 Wasted *1 Hour* trying to figure out a way to do this without a wrapper class or Global variable.
 But found out that's not possible in this case. **Time: 2 Hours.**
+3. Question 2.6 LinkedList Palindrome check.
+Worked through the different approaches using Stack, Inline reversing and Recursion.
+Stack and Inline are pretty simple.
+Recursion should have taken more time.
+But since it was similar to recursion reversing a list and got a cue from the Book was easy. **Time: 1 Hour**
+4. Question 2.6 Additional Reversing a LinkedList.
+Sub problem solved before solving 2.6.
+Did three different approaches as Palindrome problem.
+Learnt Recursion clearly. **Time: 2.5 Hours**.

 **Thoughts:**